-Committee, they were doing one of these omnibus appropriation bills, and I know that Senator Hollings stayed there till 2 a.m. to get us the-I think it was \$8 million, maybe it was four anyway, he got at least \$4 million funded for IAIMS things.
+Committee, they were doing one of these omnibus appropriation bills, and I know that Senator Hollings stayed there till 2 a.m. to get us the-I think it was \$8 million, maybe it was fouranyway, he got at least \$4 million funded for IAIMS things.
 But all of that was due to a senior senator, who was subsequently a candidate for the presidency, a major guy, who had to stay there, jawboning everybody, to get us our four million bucks.
 Otherwise, we wouldn't have had it.

-And I didn't think about that conversation for many, many years, until by golly, we got an application from University of South Carolina. [laughter] Buzz Sawyer, I think, was the name of the librarian, a very charming guy.
+And I didn't think about that conversation for many, many years, until by golly, we got an application from University Most of the stuff I ever wanted to do is team research.
+And I began to see that one of the problems was language.

+of South Carolina. [laughter] Buzz Sawyer, I think, was the name of the librarian, a very charming guy.
 And happily, we funded it, and I thought of that conversation.
 I looked, and by God, it was 12 years! [laughs] But I felt-I didn't even tell the senator-but it wasn't that we were turning them down, it took them 12 years to get the application filed.